XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-03.md

 Editor Note - the following two paragraphs can come from different colliding versions, please, check and select one.

 This document focuses on the mapping between 5G network slices and the network slices in underlying Transport Networks.
-Specifically, the document describes how {{!RFC9543}} Network Slice Services can be derived in the context of a 3GPP Network Slice Service in management, control and data planes, including exploring how 3GPP Slice Service parameters are mapped to parameters that are exposed in IETF service data models.
-It is out of scope of this document to elaborate on the realization of {{!RFC9543}} Network Slices.
-The realizations of {{!RFC9543}} network slices are discussed in {{!I-D.ietf-teas-enhanced-vpn}} {{?I-D.ietf-teas-nrp-scalability}} {{?I-D.ietf-teas-ns-ip-mpls}}, and a realization model for network slicing in IP/MPLS networks for fuifilling 5G slicing connectivity services is discussed in [I-D.ietf-teas-5g-ns-ip-mpls].
+Specifically, the document describes how RFC9543 Network Slice Services can be derived in the context of a 3GPP Network Slice Service in management, control and data planes, including exploring how 3GPP Slice Service parameters are mapped to parameters that are exposed in IETF service data models.
+It is out of scope of this document to elaborate on the realization of IETF Network Slices as per {{!RFC9543}}.
+The realizations of RFC9543 network slices are discussed in {{!I-D.ietf-teas-enhanced-vpn}} {{?I-D.ietf-teas-nrp-scalability}} {{?I-D.ietf-teas-ns-ip-mpls}}, and a realization model for network slicing in IP/MPLS networks for fuifilling 5G slicing connectivity services is discussed in [I-D.ietf-teas-5g-ns-ip-mpls].

-Jie's note: After the updates to the above paragraph, suggest to move the below text:
-This document addresses the request of IETF Network Slice Services for 3GPP 5G Network Slices.
-The details about the realization of IETF Network Slices are out of the scope of this document and addressed in other documents such as {{!I-D.ietf-teas-enhanced-vpn}} {{?I-D.ietf-teas-nrp-scalability}} {{?I-D.ietf-teas-ns-ip-mpls}} and {{?I-D.ietf-teas-5g-ns-ip-mpls}}.

 # Terminology